Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 - No OBSE required
 - No additional files beside the .esp(s) required
 - Vanilla scaling, but only to a certain point, then stopping
-- Fixing all the instances of "fear of missing out" like quest rewards
+- Fixing all the instances of having to look up optimal levels like quest rewards
 - Adding a few quality of life feature, like crafting lockpicks or updated sigil stones